University of Reading cookie policy

 Teaching

-I co-teach the following language and content modules:
+I co-teach in the following culture modules:

-• SP1SLAC: ‘Introduction to Spanish and Latin American Culture’
+• SP1SLAC ‘Introduction to Spanish and Latin American Culture’.

 Academic qualifications